-Veteran award-winning screenwriter and producer Rodney Barnes has established himself as a Hollywood mainstay.
-His vibrant, emphatic voice and producing expertise is exemplified in an array of some of the industry’s largest and most influential programs.
-From Adult Swim’s The Boondocks to Hulu’s Wu-Tang: An American Saga, Barnes has displayed a versatility in a variety of genres.
+Veteran award-winning screenwriter and producer Rodney Barnes has established himself as a Hollywood mainstay, with his vibrant, emphatic voice and producing expertise securing him an overall deal with HBO in September 2020.
+From Adult Swim’s The Boondocks to Hulu’s Wu-Tang: An American Saga, Barnes has displayed versatility across a variety of genres in the industry’s largest and most influential programs.

-Born in Annapolis, Maryland, Barnes’s childhood was filled with books, comic books, television, and film, particularly in the horror, science fiction, and hard drama categories-influences that resonate in Barnes’s work to this day.
+Born in Annapolis, Maryland, Barnes’s childhood was filled with books, comic books, television, and film, particularly in the horror, science fiction, and hard drama categories—influences that resonate in Barnes’s work to this day.
 Enamored by the power of words and language in forming compelling stories, Barnes dreamed of a career in screenwriting.
-After attending Howard University in Washington, DC and working his first industry job as a production assistant on the film The Pelican Brief, Barnes moved to Los Angeles.
+After attending Howard University in Washington, DC and working as a production assistant on the films The Pelican Brief, Clear and Present Danger, Quiz Show, Major League 2, and a host of other films, Barnes moved to Los Angeles.
+Here, he continued to work as a PA on films such as Blade starring Wesley Snipes and was a stand-in for actor Michael Clarke Duncan on the film The Green Mile, where he met his lifelong hero, famed horror author Stephen King.

 Barnes was encouraged to venture to Los Angeles to pursue his writing dreams by actor and comedian Damon Wayans, whom he met while serving as a production assistant on the film Major Payne.
 Wayans guided Barnes through his early years in the industry, hiring him as a consultant, then later as a writer and producer, on ABC’s hit show My Wife and Kids from 2001 to 2005, for which Barnes was nominated for a BET Comedy Award.

-Soon after working primarily in network sitcoms, Barnes quickly established himself as a force in drama, fantasy, and horror, serving as a co-executive producer and writer on shows Marvel’s Runaways, Starz’s American Gods, and penning graphic novels Marvel/Lucasfilm’s Lando: Double or Nothing, Lion Forge’s Quincredible, Marvel’s Falcon, and Secret Empire, leading him to his robust portfolio of projects today.
+Soon after working primarily in network sitcoms, Barnes quickly established himself as a force in drama, fantasy, and horror, serving as a co-executive producer and writer on shows Marvel’s Runaways, Starz’s American Gods, Wu-Tang: An American Saga, and penning graphic novels Marvel/Lucasfilm’s Lando: Double or Nothing, Lion Forge’s Quincredible, Marvel’s Falcon, and Secret Empire, leading him to his robust portfolio of projects today.

 Aside from his work in the entertainment industry, Barnes actively participates on the speaking circuit, discussing his career, the media landscape, cultural/race issues, and comic book culture.